StarRocks/starrocks/docs/table_design/Data_distribution.md

 # Data distribution

 When you create a table, you can specify the data distribution method by configuring the partitioning and bucketing strategy in the table.
 An appropriate data distribution method helps evenly distribute data across the nodes of your StarRocks cluster.
-It can also reduce the data scanned and makes full use of the concurrency of the cluster during queries, thereby improving query performance.
+It can also reduce the data scanned and make full use of the concurrency of the cluster during queries, thereby improving query performance.

 > **NOTICE**
 >
-> - Since v3.1, you do not need to specify a bucketing key when creating a table or adding partitions.
+> - Since v3.1, you do not need to specify the bucketing key when creating a table or adding partitions.
 StarRocks supports random bucketing, which randomly distributes data across all buckets.
 For more information, see [Random bucketing](#random-bucketing-since-v31).
-> - Since v2.5.7, You no longer need to manually set the number of buckets when you create a table or add a partition.
+> - Since v2.5.7, you no longer need to manually set the number of buckets when you create a table or add a partition.
 StarRocks can automatically set the number of buckets (BUCKETS).
 However, if the performance does not meet your expectations after StarRocks automatically sets the number of buckets and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#determine-the-number-of-buckets).

 ## Basic concepts